12 Must-Have Items to Pack For Cruising With a Baby

 Bottled Water

 If you are formula feeding your child, then make it easier on yourself and get some bottled water for your cabin.
 Usually you have to order it through the cruise line and it will be waiting for you when you board.
-Having bottles of water ready to go are so much easier to make formula instead of going to the buffet to fill a bottle.
+You can also usually bring on your own.

 Silicone Mat

 Does your baby eat finger foods?
 If so, you know that things can get kind of messy.
-We brought along a silicone placemat for our son to eat off of.
+We brought along a placemat for our son to eat off of.
 These mats stick to anything and keep a nice barrier between your kid’s food and the table.
 You can find them in all sorts of colors on Amazon.

 Small Stroller (Not a Jogging Stroller)

 Thinking of bringing a big jogging stroller on your cruise?
 Leave it at home.
 Instead, pack a small, lightweight folding stroller.
 Navigating crowds and the ship is a breeze in a smaller strollers, plus it can fold up to fit in your cabin closet when not in use.
-Small strollers can be found for about $60.
+Small strollers can be found for about $100.

 Warm Clothes

 Yes, you are going to the warm Caribbean.
 Still, with the wind whipping and the sun setting, it can get downright cold on the ship sometimes.
-Don’t just pack shortsleeve items for your kiddo.
+Don’t just pack short-sleeve items for your kiddo.
 Be sure to bring something warm like a jacket and long pants.

 White Noise Machine

 Thankfully sound doesn’t travel all that well between cabins.
-However, it definitely travels between the hallway and your cabin.
+However, it definitely travels between the hallway and your cabin door.
 If you don’t want the loud talking of passers-by to wake your kid during naptime or at night, then we suggest bringing along a sound machine.
 It can drown out other noises and keep your kid sleeping happily. $25 is worth is for a good night’s sleep.

 Outlet Tap